optiopay/klar/README.md

 * `DOCKER_TIMEOUT` - timeout in minutes when trying to fetch layers from a docker registry

+* `DOCKER_PLATFORM_OS` - The operating system of the Docker image.
+Default is `linux`.
+This only needs to be set if the image specified references a Docker ManifestList instead of a usual manifest.

+* `DOCKER_PLATFORM_ARCH` - The architecture the Docker image is optimized for.
+Default is `amd64`.
+This only needs to be set if the image specified references a Docker ManifestList instead of a usual manifest.

 * `REGISTRY_INSECURE` - Allow Klar to access insecure registries (HTTP only).
 Default is `false`.

 * `JSON_OUTPUT` - Output JSON, not plain text.
 Default is `false`.